Unison urged to ‘stand down’ strikes as council chiefs fund more cash for pay

 The local government body Cosla said a further £17.2 million was available for a pay deal following ‘intensive’ talks with the Scottish Government.

-Union leaders have been urged to “stand down” strike action which has closed schools in Scotland, as council leaders said more money has been found for workers’ pay.
+Union leaders have been urged to “stand down” strike action which has closed schools in Scotland, as council bosses said more money has been found for workers’ pay.

-The local Government body Cosla said that after “intensive talks” with the Scottish Government, a way had been found to underwrite some “limited one-off funding”.
+Local Government body Cosla said that after “intensive talks” with the Scottish Government, a way has been found to underwrite some “limited one-off funding”.

-This cash would allow for demands made by Unison – the one union which has not yet accepted the local government pay deal – to be met, Cosla claimed.
+This cash will allow for demands made by Unison – the one union which has not yet accepted the local government pay deal – to be met, Cosla claimed.

-It comes after Unison this week announced more schools were facing strike action from support staff including janitors, cleaners and pupil support assistants.
+It comes after Unison this week announced more schools are facing strike action by support staff including janitors, cleaners and pupil support assistants.

 The GMB and Unite trade unions have already accepted the deal put forward by Cosla in September – with Cosla leaders now calling on Unison to put the revised deal to their members and “give the workforce a chance to decide”.